Vishusharma296/HHT_Spectrogram_Data_Analysis/README.md

 ## Scope of future Work :

-### Algorithm and analysis

-- In depth study of the variants of EMD/HHT
-- In depth study of time and memory complexity of HHT and its variants
-- Implementation of advance variants of HHT/EMD/HSA algorithms in a) Python b) C++
-- First sandbox to be in Jupyter Notebooks --> Python Modules
-- Developing Python libraries for implementation of HHT and its variants  -- EEMD, MEMD, HHSA

-### Hardware and building a measurement system
+To build an inexpensive, modular, wireless sensor data acquisition, measurement and analysis system.

 #### Measurement System Phase I

-- Goal: Implementation of a standalone wireless sensor data measurement system.
-Measurement system will do FSA and HHT + HSA  and other time series analysis on raspberry Pi for processing real time Sensor data (Updating graphs every 1-5 minutes).
+**Goal: Design and implementation of wireless sensor data measurement systems.
+Measurement system should be able to perform FSA and (HHT + HSA) and other time series data analysis functions.
+Measurement system will use single board computers like raspberry Pi4/5 and custom made inexpensive sensor nodes based on boards like ESP32/rpi picoW for processing real time sensor data.
+Data visulaization would be done by GUI based interactive dashboards.**

 - For first phase of the measurement system, a temperature-pressure sensor(Bosch BMP280) with a raspberry pi PicoW board will be used for wirelessly transmitting data to a server (using MQTT/HTTP).
 - Initial data logging system will be based on CSV files, later logging systems will move from CSV to SQL/Time Series DB (Postgre SQL / Influx DB)
 - Backend logic for FSA, HSA and other Time-series data analysis functions will be implemented in Python.